 How do people get their belts when they train without a BJJ Gi?
 As funny as this may sound to seasoned grapplers, it is a question new students often ask.
 In No-Gi, the Jiu-Jitsu belts work the same, just without an actual belt.
 There aren’t many exclusively No-Gi gyms around the world, but those that are, Like 10th Planet, sometimes use ranked rash guards or don’t bother at all displaying their belt level.
 Apart from such organizations, kids’ classes don’t usually take part in a No-Gi setting, so there’s no need to even mention it.

-In terms of No-Gi competition, once again, ranked rashguards help distinguish people in tournaments that have belt divisions.
+In terms of the No-Gi competition, once again, ranked rashguards help distinguish people in tournaments that have belt divisions.
 Some gyms also require students to wear ranked rashguards when attending No-Gi classes, but that is not a rule.

 How To Tie Jiu-Jitsu Belt?